warmana/Test20171212/some_text.md

-This is a simple text file, with a single spelling mistake.
+This is a simple text file, with one spelling mitsake.

 We want to allow MoJ.